 Each year The Lawlor Group conducts extensive research of their own, and also reviews other available research, to identify trends in the higher education marketplace.
-One of the trends they identified for 2014 is called “The Power of Perception.”
+One of the trends they identified is called “The Power of Perception.”
 Their research indicates that “Economic conditions are influencing the way prospective students and their families view the value of attending a particular college.”
 Some of their specific findings include:

 • What students are paying: Lawlor reviewed College Board statistics which found that most students attend a college with tuition and fees of less than $11,100 per year, but for more than half of students at private colleges, tuition is over $31,000.